 - Don’t miss the massive Roman aqueduct a few km north of the site, especially at sunset.
 If you want to go to a Caesarea Beach, this one is highly recommended.

-Read more about Israel: Attitude at the Mount of Beatitudes: A trip to the Holy Land
+If you’re travelling to Israel here’s a perfect Israel Itinerary.
+Read more about Israel: Attitude at the Mount of Beatitudes: A trip to the Holy Land.

 For more information on visiting Israel check out Go Israel, the Israel Tourism Board site.